Gabaule/TheNewCantina/main_documentation_template.md

 ***

-## 4. Conclusion
+## Conclusion

-This document provides a high-level summary of the testing plan executed for "The New Cantina," a web application for university meal ordering.
 The primary objective was to validate the core functionality of the application, encompassing both the student-facing user interface and the administrative-level RESTful APIs.
 The goal was to ensure the system's stability, data integrity, and adherence to specified business rules before deployment.

 The scope of testing was comprehensive, covering critical components of the application.
 For the backend, this included full Create, Read, Update, and Delete (CRUD) lifecycle testing for the User, Dish, Cafeteria, and Daily Menu API endpoints.
 Authentication and authorization were rigorously checked to ensure standard users could not access admin-protected resources.
 On the frontend, testing focused on key user journeys: the complete student workflow from login to browsing menus, adding items to a cart, and placing an order, as well as the administrator's ability to log in and manage menus.
 Additionally, model-level tests were conducted to verify database constraints, such as the uniqueness of menus.
 Intentionally out of scope for this phase were performance and load testing, formal security vulnerability scanning, and usability testing with a formal user group.